GDPR COMPLIANCE

 Ensure GDPR Compliance with Robust Data Protection Solutions

-The General Data Protection Regulation (GDPR), implemented May 25, 2018, intends to give Europeans greater ability to protect and control their sensitive personal data in the digital space.
+The General Data Protection Regulation (GDPR), implemented on May 25, 2018, gives Europeans greater ability to protect and control their sensitive personal data in the digital space.

-The General Data Protection Regulation (GDPR) is intended to strengthen and unify data protection for all individuals in the European Union.
-It also affects non-EU companies that may hold personal data of EU citizens.
-Other jurisdictions are also implementing similar regulations to protect personal information.
+The General Data Protection Regulation (GDPR) strengthens and unifies data protection for individuals across the European Union.
+It also applies to non-EU companies that handle EU citizens’ personal data.
+Other jurisdictions are implementing similar regulations to safeguard personal information.

-The penalty for is non-compliance is severe – fines of up to 4% of global turnover can be levied on a company for a personal data breach that contains EU citizen data – and organizations must be able to demonstrate compliance to the regulation.
+The penalties for non-compliance are severe.
+Fines of up to 4% of global annual turnover can be imposed on companies responsible for breaches involving EU citizen data.
+Organizations must be able to demonstrate compliance with GDPR requirements.

 Cygna Auditor primarily addresses topics in Chapter 2 (Principles) and Chapter 4 (Controller and processor) of the GDPR, though there may be other areas addressable depending upon your compliance implementation.